 Our Los Angeles criminal defense lawyer can use a variety of legal strategies to defend you against charges of soliciting someone to commit a crime.
 Each case will have its own set of unique facts and circumstances.

+The potential legal defenses include insufficient evidence, as the prosecutor must have at least two witnesses or one witness and corroborating evidence.
 This is critical for your defense as you can't be convicted can't if the prosecutor can't produce either one.

 Our criminal lawyers may also be able to show you were falsely accused by another individual who is attempting to avoid prosecution themselves.
+Other potential legal defenses include entrapment, double jeopardy, and coerced confession, among many others.

 Contact a Los Angeles Criminal Defense Lawyer

 Let our lawyers review the specific details in order to prepare a strong legal defense strategy.
 We are experienced courtroom negotiators and may be able to prevent a formal filing of charges through pre-filing intervention.
-We provide a free immediate response.
+We provide a free, immediate response.

 Call our office at 877-781-1570.
 Eisner Gorin LLP 1875 Century Park East #705 Los Angeles, CA 90067 310-328-3776